John McKee (philanthropist): Property tycoon

-Colonel John McKee died at his home in Philadelphia on 6 April 1902, and was buried at Olivet Cemetery.
+McKee died at his home in Philadelphia on April 6, 1902, and was buried at Olivet Cemetery.
 He was survived by his daughter, Mrs. Abbie P. Syphax, and six grandsons.
 He was reported to be the richest of African Americans when he died.
 Newspapers speculated that his fortune was anything from $1,500,000 to $4,000,000, a huge amount at the time.

 Legacy

 When Colonel McKee died, he left his daughter Abbie a shabby house and a legacy of just $300, and $50 for each of her children.
 Henry McKee Minton was also given $50, with most of the rest going to the Catholic Church.
 The $2 million bequest, to be administered by the Archdiocese of Philadelphia headed by Archbishop Patrick John Ryan, was to be used "to build a Catholic church, rectory and convent in McKee City, New Jersey and ... to build and maintain a charitable institution in Philadelphia for the education of both white and colored male orphans."

 His choice of the Catholic Church stemmed from his coming down with typhoid fever in 1896.
 He was turned away by other white caregivers, but Catholic nuns were willing to minister to him and to other African Americans.
 He also requested in his will to receive a funeral at the Cathedral Basilica of Saints Peter and Paul and burial at Lebanon Cemetery.
-(This did not occur, as the will was not read until after he was already given a Presbyterian funeral and burial at Eden Cemetery in Collingdale, Pennsylvania, a few miles outside Philadelphia.)
+This did not occur, however, since the will was not read until after he was already given a Presbyterian funeral and burial at Eden Cemetery in Collingdale, Pennsylvania, a few miles outside Philadelphia.